-Phosphorus-doped {100} oriented 3” silicon wafers (Wacker, country) with mirror-like single polished surfaces and 1-5 Ωcm resistivity have been used in our experiments.
+Phosphorus-doped {100} oriented 3” silicon wafers (Wacker, Germany) with mirror-like single polished surfaces and 1-5 Ωcm resistivity have been used in our experiments.
 SiO2 was thermally grown at 1100 oC in an oxygen ambient saturated with water vapour.
-SiO2 was etched in buffered oxide etch (BHF, producer, country) by a photolithographic process in order to define basic patterns consisting of parallelograms as islands of SiO2.
+SiO2 was etched in oxide etch BHF (solution that contains HF, Merck, Germany, ammonia fluoride, Merck, Germany and deionized water) by a standard photolithographic process using laser writer LW405 (MicroTech, Italia) in order to define basic patterns consisting of parallelograms as islands of SiO2.
 After the photolithographic processes, wafers were standardly cleaned.
-Before etching, the wafers were dipped for 30 s in HF (10%, producer, country) in order to remove native SiO2, and then rinsed in deionized water.
-Anisotropic etching has been performed in the TMAH 25 wt. % aqueous solution (Merck, country) at the temperature of 80 oC.
+Before etching, the wafers were dipped for 30 s in aqueous solution of HF (10%, Merck, Germany) in order to remove native SiO2, and then rinsed with deionized water.
+Anisotropic etching has been performed in the TMAH 25 wt. % aqueous solution (Merck, Germany) at the temperature of 80 oC.
 Etching of the whole wafers was carried out in a thermostated glass vessel which was placed on the top of a hot plate and closed with a Teflon lid, as shown in Figure 1.
 The TMAH solution temperature was stabilized within ±0.5 oC by an electronic temperature controller.
 Evaporation during etching was minimized using the Teflon lid which included a water-cooled condenser.
 The glass vessel contained roughly 0.8 dm3 of the solution.
 The solution was electromagnetically stirred at a velocity of 300 rpm all the time.
 The wafers were oriented vertically in a Teflon basket inside the glass vessel.
 The wafers were etched for 52, 85 and 117 min, which correspond to etch depths of 24, 39 and 54 μm, respectively.
-The obtained distances were measured by using a laserwriter LW405 (MicroTech, country) and an interference microscope Epival Interphako (Carl Zeiss, country).
+The obtained distances were measured by using a laserwriter LW405 (MicroTech, Italia) and an interference microscope Epival Interphako (Carl Zeiss, Germany).